-- The EAP is responsible for the compilation of the relevant application forms for the proposed project and submission to the competent authority. - Pre-consultation and Authorities meetings with DFFE and DWS should be undertaken. - The EAP shall be required to undertake all tasks necessary for the completion of the Environmental Scoping and EIA phases, which shall include the following main activities: - a) Inception phase; - b) Site visits during the Environmental Scoping and EIA phases; - c) Public participation process (PPP) as per the EIA Regulations; - d) Drafting of an Environmental Scoping report; - e) Preparing a plan of study for the EIA phase; - f) Environmental impact assessment including specialist studies (Section 6.6); - g) Heritage and paleontological assessment; - h) Socio-economic impact assessment; - i) Environmental Management Programme (EMPr); - j) Environmental Management Plan (EMP) for the proposed quarries and borrow areas, as well as the submission of applications to the Department of Mineral Resources for their authorisation; and - k) Water Use Licence Application in terms of the National Water Act (NWA), 1998.
+- The EAP is responsible for the compilation of the relevant application forms for the proposed project and submission to the competent authorities. - Pre-consultation and Authorities meetings with DFFE, DWS, Department of Mineral Resources and Energy (DMRE) and other competent authorities should be undertaken. - The EAP shall be required to undertake all tasks necessary for the completion of the Environmental Scoping and EIA phases, which shall include the following main activities: - a) Inception phase - b) Site visits during the Environmental Scoping and EIA phases - c) Public participation process (PPP) as per the EIA Regulations - d) Drafting of an Environmental Scoping report - e) Preparing a plan of study for the EIA phase - f) Environmental impact assessment including specialist studies (Section 6.6).

+Authorisation for power supply by Eskom is required; - g) Heritage and paleontological assessment - h) Socio-economic impact assessment - i) Environmental Management Programme (EMPr) - j) Environmental Management Plan (EMP) for the proposed quarries and borrow areas, as well as the submission of applications to the DMRE for authorisation; and - k) Water Use Licence Applications in terms of the National Water Act (NWA), 1998.